toddbranch/ECE382/labs/lab2/index.md

 ## Prelab

-Paste the grading section in your lab notebook as the first page of this lab.
+Print out the grading section and bring it to class.

 Include whatever information from this lab you think will be useful in creating your program.